Deadpool: Characterization

-Personality
+Personality and motivations

 Deadpool is aware that he is a fictional comic book character.
 He commonly breaks the fourth wall, which is done by few other characters in the Marvel Universe, and this is used to humorous effect, for instance, by having Deadpool converse with his own "inner monologue", represented by caption boxes.
 In stories by writer Daniel Way between 2008 and 2012, Deadpool was, without explanation, shown to have developed a second "voice in his head", represented by a second set of captions with a different font; Deadpool vol. 3 Annual #1 (2014) would retroactively explain that this voice belonged to Madcap, a psychotic Captain America villain, who had become molecularly entangled with Deadpool.

 The character's back-story has been presented as vague and subject to change, and within the narrative, he is unable to remember his personal history due to a mental condition.
 Whether or not his name was even Wade Wilson is subject to speculation since one of his nemeses, T-Ray, claims in Deadpool #33 that he is the real Wade Wilson and that Deadpool is a vicious murderer who stole his identity.
 There have been other dubious stories about his history—at one point the supervillain Loki claimed to be his father.
 Frequently, revelations are later retconned or ignored altogether, and in one issue, Deadpool himself joked that whether or not he is actually Wade Wilson depends on which writer the reader prefers.

-Deadpool is depicted as having a regenerative healing factor, which not only prevents him from being permanently injured through enhanced cell regeneration throughout his body, but also causes psychosis and mental instability, as his neurons are also affected by the accelerated regeneration.
+Deadpool's rapid cellular regeneration grants him immortality and severe mental instability, as the accelerated healing process constantly damages and regrows his brain cells.
 It is thought that while his psychosis is a handicap, it is also one of his assets as it makes him an extremely unpredictable opponent.
 Taskmaster, who has photo-reflexive memory which allows him to copy anyone's fighting skills by observation, was unable to defeat Deadpool due to his chaotic and improvised fighting style.
 Taskmaster has also stated that Deadpool is an expert at distracting his opponents.

 Deadpool has sometimes been portrayed to have a strong sense of core morality.
 In Uncanny X-Force, he storms out after Wolverine tries to rationalize Fantomex killing Apocalypse, who was at the time in a child form.
 After Wolverine argues that Deadpool is motivated solely by money, Archangel reveals that Deadpool never cashed any of his checks.